shardus/website-docs.shardus.com/pages/docs/main-concepts/development/accounts.md

 # Accounts

-Every state change within a shardus network affects account data in one form or another.
+Every state change within a Shardus network affects account data in one form or another.
 There are no set restrictions on what constitutes account data, and it is up to the developer to decide what accounts can have data associated with things like a user or node account.

 A `user account` is an account that represents a user's account data within the network.